ArjaanBuijk/CarND-Path-Planning-Project/Model-Documentation.md

 ## 5. Description of Behavior Module

 We implemented a conservative driving behavior, making sure to keep our distance to objects in front and that there is sufficient space before making a lane change.
-This allowed us to use the very simple Prediction approach described above.
+This allowed us to use the simple prediction approach described above.

-The Behavior Module is implemented as a Finite State Machine, with 4 states:
+The Behavior Module is implemented as a Finite State Machine, with 3 states:

 |State|Description|
 |-|-|